US says Russian warplane hits American drone over Black Sea - NewsBreak

 Pentagon spokesman Air Force Brig.
 Gen. Pat Ryder said the incident occurred at 7:03 a.m.
 Central European time (0603 GMT; 2:03 a.m.
 EST) over international waters, and well clear of Ukraine, after the Russian jets had flown in the vicinity of the drone for 30 to 40 minutes.
 There did not appear to be any communications between the aircraft before the collision, Ryder added.

-The MQ-9 includes a ground control station and satellite equipment and has a 66-foot (20-meter) wingspan.
-It is capable of carrying munitions, but Ryder would not say whether it was armed.
+The MQ-9 is capable of carrying munitions but Ryder would not say whether it was armed.
 The U.S. had not recovered the crashed drone, U.S. Air Forces-Europe said in a statement, and neither had Russia, Ryder said.

-He said it appeared the Russian aircraft also was damaged in the collision, but the U.S. has confirmed that it did land, although Ryder would not say where.
+He said it appeared the Russian aircraft also was damaged in the collision but the U.S. has confirmed that warplane did land, although Ryder would not say where.

-“As a result of a sharp maneuver, the MQ-9 drone went into unguided flight with a loss of altitude and crashed into the water,” it said.
-“The Russian fighters didn’t use their weapons, didn’t come into contact with the unmanned aerial vehicle, and they safely returned to their base.”
+“As a result of sharp maneuver, the MQ-9 drone went into uncontrollable flight with a loss of altitude and crashed into water,” it said.
+“The Russian fighters didn’t use their weapons or impact the unmanned aerial vehicle, and they safely returned to their base.”

-The Russian ambassador to Washington, Anatoly Antonov, described the U.S. drone flight as a “provocation” and argued that there was no reason for U.S. military aircraft and warships to be near Russia’s borders.

-Speaking after meeting with U.S. Assistant Secretary of State for Europe Karen Donfried, Antonov insisted that the Russian warplanes didn’t hit the American drone or fire their weapons.
-He added that Moscow wants “pragmatic” ties with Washington, adding that “we don’t want any confrontation between the U.S. and Russia.”

-Moscow has repeatedly voiced concern about U.S. intelligence flights close to the Crimean Peninsula, which Russia seized from Ukraine in 2014 and illegally annexed.
+Moscow has repeatedly voiced concern about U.S. intelligence flights close to the Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014.
 The Kremlin has charged that by providing weapons to Ukraine and sharing intelligence information with Kyiv, the U.S. and its allies have effectively become engaged in the conflict.

-Kirby emphasized that the incident wouldn’t deter the U.S. from continuing its missions in the area.
+Kirby emphasized that the incident wouldn’t deter the U.S. from continuing their missions in the area.

 “These aggressive actions by Russian aircrew are dangerous and could lead to miscalculation and unintended escalation,” it warned.